-As a corporate body of Trustees must:
+As a corporate body, of Trustees must:

-- a) accept that authority rests with the Board and that they have no individual authority other than that delegated by the Board; - b) uphold the implementation of any Board resolution after it is passed by the Board; - c) comply with Board policies and procedures; and - d) refrain from speaking on behalf of the Board unless authorized to do so. - 6.
-Avoidance of Personal Advantage and Conflict of Interest
+- a) accept that authority rests with the Board and that they have no individual authority other than that delegated by the Board; - b) uphold the implementation of any Board resolution after it is passed by the Board; - c) comply with Board policies and procedures; and - d) refrain from speaking on behalf of the Board unless authorized to do so.

-All Trustees are expected to comply with the provisions of the
+6. Avoidance of Personal Advantage and Conflict of Interest

-Municipal Conflict of Interest Act, attached as Appendix A, which requires that Trustees declare and disclose the general nature of the interest for all direct and indirect pecuniary conflicts of interest and abstain from making a decision.
+All Trustees are expected to comply with the provisions of the Municipal Conflict of Interest Act, attached as Appendix A Municipal Conflict of Interest Act R.S.O.
+1990, chapter M.50, which requires that Trustees declare and disclose the general nature of the interest for all direct and indirect pecuniary conflicts of interest and abstain from making a decision.

 Trustees are not permitted to vote on or discuss matters in which they have a direct or indirect pecuniary interest.
 The direct or indirect pecuniary interest of a parent, spouse or child is deemed to be the interest of the Trustee.
-Subsection 3(1) of the Act provides:
+Subsection 3(1) of the Municipal Conflict of Interest Act provides:

-"For the purpose of this Act, the pecuniary interest, direct or indirect, of a spouse...or any child of the member shall, if known to the member, be deemed to be also the pecuniary interest of the member."
+"For the purpose of this Act, the pecuniary interest, direct or indirect, of a parent or the spouse...or any child of the member shall, if known to the member, be deemed to be also the pecuniary interest of the member."